 Chrysler and Packard offered pushbutton transmissions; Packard also offered power door locks.
 The first Volvos (PV444 models, which reminded folks of a shrunken '47 Ford) were imported to the U.S. Ford offered seat belts and padded dashboards as options and dished steering wheels as standard equipment, touting its cars as safer.
 The public wasn't interested, then-sales manager Lee Iacocca developed the oft-heard axiom, "Safety doesn't sell."

-Best-selling songs of 1956 were 'Hound Dog' and 'Don't Be Cruel'.
-Other hits included 'Singing the Blues', 'Blueberry Hill,' 'My Prayer', 'Blue Suede Shoes' and 'Heartbreak Hotel.'
+Best-selling songs of 1956 were Elvis' 'Hound Dog' and 'Don't Be Cruel'.
+Other record hits included Guy Mitchell's 'Singing the Blues', Fats Domino's 'Blueberry Hill', The Platters' 'My Prayer' and 'The Great Pretender', Carl Perkins' 'Blue Suede Shoes', 'The Wayward Wind' by Gogi Grant, Pat Boone's 'I Almost Lost My Mind', Dean Martin's 'Memories Are Made of This', 'Hey Jealous Lover' by Frank Sinatra and Elvis Presley's 'Heartbreak Hotel.'

-Deaths included actor Bela Lugosi, automobile manufacturer Preston Tucker, bandleader Tommy Dorsey and comedian Fred Allen.
+Deaths included actor Bela Lugosi, automobile manufacturer Preston Tucker, bandleader Tommy Dorsey, essayist H.L.
+Mencken, baseball legend Connie Mack, abstract artist Jason Pollock and comedian Fred Allen.

-The Yankees won the World Series over the Brooklyn Dodgers.
+The Yankees won the World Series over the Brooklyn Dodgers: 4 to 3.

 Spelling, punctuation and syntax errors are cheerfully repaired when I find them; grudgingly fixed when you do.